slviajero/tinybasic/MANUAL.md

 A\$="1, 2, 3"

-A=INST(",", A\$)
+A=INSTR(",", A\$)

 finds the first comma in the string.
 INSTR can be used to split strings.
 See splitstr.bas in the tutorial for more information.

 VAL scans a string for a number and returns the value.
-If no number is found the return value is 0 and the error status @S is set to 1.
+If no number is found the return value is 0.
 Example:

 A\$="125"

 A=VAL(A$)

+VAL uses the error status to report back the number of characters in the number.
+If @S is 0 after a conversion, 0 characters have been handled which means no number was found.
+Error checks after VAL need to test if @S>0.

 STR converts a number to a string.
 Example: